pndo1/makebench-customtc/README.md

 # makesh-customxtc
-Scripts for setting variables when using multiple toolchains
+Scripts making several benchmarks using various toolchains.

 Generally for use with toolchains compiled using Crosstool-NG, but directories are hardcoded for use on ANL's JLSE hardware testbed.

+Options are mostly hardcoded.